-Here is our 2024-25 line-up of moots:
+Here is our 2025-26 line-up of moots:

 - The Gale Cup Moot has historically been argued at Toronto or Ottawa.
 Students argue an appeal of a recent Supreme Court of Canada decision relating to a criminal law issue.
-The Gale team has been coached by Thomas Hynes and Zachary Carter. - The Laskin Memorial Moot is an administrative and constitutional law moot that is hosted by different law schools in Canada every year and deals with administrative law issues.
+The Gale team has been coached by Thomas Hynes and Zachary Carter. - 2.
+The Laskin Memorial Moot is an administrative and constitutional law moot that is hosted by different law schools in Canada every year and deals with administrative law issues.
 This moot has a bilingual component, and one of the four participants will moot in French.
-The Laskin team is coached by Audrey Sembalerus. - The Jessup Moot is an international advocacy competition which requires a significant time commitment.
+The Laskin team is coached by Audrey Sembalerus.

+- 3. The Jessup Moot is an international advocacy competition which requires a significant time commitment.
 Teams will address timely issues of public international law in the context of a legal dispute between nations appearing before the International Court of Justice.
 Students written and oral advocacy skills will first be tested at the Canadian Division Qualifying Tournament, which is hosted annually by a Canadian Law School in mid-February.
 The top two teams qualify for the International Rounds, held each spring in Washington D.C.
-The Jessup is coached by Rochelle Blocka.

-- The Western Canada Moot is a trial advocacy moot in which student participants conduct a criminal jury trial.
+The Jessup coach is TBD. - 4.
+The Western Canada Moot is a trial advocacy moot in which student participants conduct a criminal jury trial.
 Students will work through issues relating to evidence, criminal procedure, and substantive criminal law while learning and building upon essential advocacy skills for trial lawyers.
 Shelby Fitzgerald coaches this moot.
-In 2024-25, this moot team is attached to Shelby Fitzgerald's section of Trial Advocacy, offered in Term 1.
+In 2025-26, this moot team is attached to Shelby Fitzgerald's section of Trial Advocacy, offered in Term 1.
 The team will be chosen at the end of term 1, from the students who have taken that course.
 That way, students will begin training for the competition, with a strong foundation already established.
-If you want to be considered for this moot, you will need to register in this section of Trial Ad. - The Kawaskimhon Moot is non-competitive designed to incorporate Indigenous values and concepts of dispute resolution.
+If you want to be considered for this moot, you will need to register in this section of Trial Ad. - 5.
+The Kawaskimhon Moot is non-competitive designed to incorporate Indigenous values and concepts of dispute resolution.
 Teams from across Canada prepare written arguments and present their client's positions to their circles, with the goal being to reach a consensus on the issues at stake.
-This team is coached by Shoshanna Paul. - The Dispute Resolution Moot team focuses on advanced negotiation and problemsolving skills.
+The Kawaskimhon coach is TBD. - 6.
+The Dispute Resolution Moot team focuses on advanced negotiation and problemsolving skills.
 Professor Michaela Keet coaches this moot.
 Members of this team will be divided up to compete in sub-teams at the Canadian National Negotiation Competition or the National Family Law Negotiation Competition, and sometimes the Mediation Advocacy Moot or Client Counseling Moot.
-It is preferred if you have already taken Negotiation, or are taking it in Term 1.
+It is preferred if you have already taken Negotiation or are taking it in Term 1.
 For the Family Negotiation moot, Family Law I is preferred. - The Donald G.H.
 Bowman National Tax Moot is ordinarily held in Toronto.
 The moot is designed to promote appellate advocacy and excellence in the fields of tax law and policy.
-Brooke Sittler coaches this moot. - Finally, the Davies Corporate/Securities Law Moot focuses on written and oral appellate advocacy with reference to current trends in corporate and securities litigation.
-The competition is held in Toronto each year. - Finally, the Willms & Shier Environmental Law Moot's goal is to promote awareness of the growing role of environmental issues in contemporary legal practice and public life, while enhancing law students' written and oral advocacy skills.
-The Moot is ordinarily held in Toronto, and is coached by Leah Howie.
+Mallory Maloof and Nicholas Horlick coach this moot. - The Davies Corporate/Securities Law Moot focuses on written and oral appellate advocacy with reference to current trends in corporate and securities litigation.
+The competition is held in Toronto each year.
+The Securities Moot is coached by Caroline Smith.

+9. Finally, the Willms & Shier Environmental Law Moot's goal is to promote awareness of the growing role of environmental issues in contemporary legal practice and public life, while enhancing law students' written and oral advocacy skills.
+The Moot is ordinarily held in Toronto and is coached by Leah Howie.
 (This moot is run every second year.)